ISBN: 9781848220959 • Publication: November 28, 2011

 Born in Fife, Scotland, for over sixty years Barns-Graham lived and worked in St Ives, at the heart of the avant-garde group of artists who made the town internationally famous.
 Arriving in Cornwall just months after the modernists Ben Nicholson, Barbara Hepworth and Naum Gabo, Barns-Graham was quickly absorbed into their inner circle.
 She was subsequently one of the Crypt Group of young moderns, and a founder member of the breakaway Penwith Society of Arts.

+art.
 Barns-Graham continued to work right up to her death with the energy and enthusiasm usually associated with the young.
-Towards the end of her life her art started to attract the attention it deserved, but this was not always the case.
-Lynne Green's insightful text restores Wilhelmina Barns-Graham to her rightful place in the story of the St Ives School, establishes her personal achievement as a painter, and by implication the importance of her wider contribution to twentieth-century art.
+Towards the end of her life her art finally started to attract the attention it deserved.